googleapis/google-cloud-ruby/google-cloud-language/AUTHENTICATION.md

 end
 ```

-Or globally for all clients:
+Or configured globally for all clients:

 ```ruby
 require "google/cloud/language"